 Her superficial conversion to Catholicism is just to remarry and get out of the original predicament.
 She also knows how to use her beauty to make people surrender to get what she wants.

-In terms of appearance and status in Pierre's heart, Natasha and Helen are a contrast to each other, but in reality, Sonia and Helen are more like a pair of contrast.
+In terms of appearance and status in Pierre's heart, Natasha and Helen are a contrast to each other, but in reality, Sonia and Helen are more like a pair of contrasts.

 Sonia spent her entire life sacrificing herself and suppressing her nature, while Helen lived for her own pleasure and love all her life.